Mikey1-nuel/Hello-Microverse-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project, please comment on the project.
+If you found an issue or would like to submit an improvement to this project, you can submit a pull request with a fix by referencing the issue that you created.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse Community for inspiring this project and codebase.
+It is a pleasure to have joined the program and I hope to learn a lot more as I progress.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>